RofaBR/UsofB/README.md

 - **User Authentication:** Register, login, JWT-based authentication, password reset, email confirmation.
 - **User Roles:** Regular users and admins with role-based access control.
 - **Posts:** Create, read, update, delete, like/dislike, favorite, and ban posts.
+- **Image Uploads:** Upload and manage images for posts using file system storage.
+- **Post Subscriptions:** Subscribe to posts and receive notifications when they're updated.
+- **Notifications:** Real-time notification system for post updates and subscriptions.
 - **Comments:** Add, edit, delete, and like/dislike comments.
 - **Categories:** Organize posts by categories.
 - **Likes & Favorites:** Like/dislike posts and comments, favorite posts.